bluefireteam/dashbook/README.md

 Dashbook is a UI development tool for Flutter, it works as a development enviroment for the project widgets and also a showcase for common widgets on the app, it is heavly inspired by [Storybook](https://storybook.js.org/) library, so it should be very easy for people who has already used Storybook, to use Dashbook.

+It currently supports both mobile and web, having a friendly layout built to work nice on web and large resolutions.

 __Disclaimer__: This is an early version, more features should be coming soon, suggestions, and PRs are welcome!

 ## How to use